 College of Public Health alumni Jose Benitez and Joanne M. Stanton were inducted into the 2018 Gallery of Success during Homecoming weekend.
 The gallery, located in the lower level of Mitten Hall, honors alumni who have used their experience at Temple to make an impact in their field.

 Over the past year, Temple’s College of Public Health has continued to redefine the boundaries of public health education, research and practice.
 Our faculty stand at the forefront of a shifting health landscape, making innovative connections across disciplines and reimagining clinical education.

-Our digital Year In Review magazine includes top stories from across the Temple University College of Public Health in the past year:
+Our digital Year In Review magazine includes top stories from across the Temple University College of Public Health in 2018:

 By the time Ellen Schwartz watched The Miracle Worker, she knew where her career would take her.